๐ฆ Custom Data Modules โ

 The ProfileDataModule interface has two methods:

-For information purposes, here is what the MMO plugins do.
-When a profile is selected, profile data is loaded asynchronously, and the #validate(ProfileDataModule) method is called afterwards.
+The following code snippet provides a pseudo-code for what is supposed to happen on ProfileSelectEvent and ProfileUnloadEvent.
+When a profile is selected, profile data is loaded asynchronously, and the #validate method is called afterwards.
 MMOProfiles only lets the player join the server when all registered profile data modules have called this method.
-When a profile is unselected, profile data is unloaded and saved asynchronously, after which the validate method is called.
+When a profile is unselected, profile data is unloaded and saved asynchronously, after which the #validate method is called.

-Plugin plugin;
+Plugin myPlugin;

-PlayerDataManager manager; // Not part of Profile API
+PlayerDataManager manager; // MMO plugin API

 @EventHandler